christhomas/docker-dev-tools/README.md

 If you don't want to use docker compose, then simply pass the environment parameters to docker through the command line, using the required syntax

+### Configure a network to listen on
 Before you can use the proxy, you must declare what docker network it'll sit on and listen for events.
 You can do this by using this command:
 ```
 ddt proxy add-network proxy
+ddt proxy restart
 ```

 You could call it anything you like, but this is just a simple example.
 This network is important, because the proxy will sit on this network and any containers attached to it, will be monitored and configured automatically.
 So any "service" which needs to respond to external requests, should be mounted on this network.